 When an organisation makes the decision to go Agile, almost immediately people rush to restructure teams, change people’s job roles and coordinate daily stand-up meetings.
 However, while these features are important, they should not be the starting point.

 The first principle of the Agile manifesto is that individuals and interactions are more important than processes and tools.
 This means the practices associated with an Agile framework should be the last step – not the first – when trying to implement new ways of working.

 By placing too much emphasis on following Agile ‘ceremonies’, people forget about the outcomes they should be working towards – i.e. the principles that should apply when making decisions.
 These include leveraging market opportunities, delivering value early and often and improving communication and alignment.

 Elabor8 has been a major sponsor and supporter of AgileAus since the event’s early beginnings.
 At this year’s 10th Anniversary Conference on 18-19 June – we’ll be unmasking some of the common mistakes organisations make while asking attendees about the differences between ‘doing Agile’ rather than ‘being Agile’.

-Elabor8’s CEO John Sullivan, who will be speaking at the conference, says when he worked with marketing service firm Sensis – then owned by Telstra – it failed to practice Agile at a wider organisational level, even though its product delivery teams were benefiting from it.
+Elabor8’s John Sullivan, who will be speaking at the conference, says when he worked with marketing service firm Sensis – then owned by Telstra – it failed to practice Agile at a wider organisational level, even though its product delivery teams were benefiting from it.
 This hindered the company’s ability to remain competitive when digital advertisers such as Google entered the market.
 The net worth of Sensis dropped by 70 per cent of its original value as a result – from the billions into the millions.